-

 The need for separation Typically, a helicopter used in the Helicopter Emergency Medical Service (HEMS) has a crew that can manage one critically ill patient at a time.
 Where an incident has multiple casualties needing a critical care response, multiple helicopters can be tasked to the same incident.
 In addition, other types of emergency aviation…

-In an earlier article, I discussed how big a landing site needed to be for UK and European Helicopter Emergency Medical Service (HEMS) operations. (https://rotarywinggeek.com/2d-or-not-2d-how-much-room-do-i-need-to-land-a-helicopter/).
+In an earlier article, I discussed how big a landing site needed to be for UK and European Helicopter Emergency Medical Service (HEMS) operations.
 However, this is only part of the story and there is a lot more to choosing a landing site than just the size.
-Whilst this article is primarily focussed on…
+Whilst this article is primarily focussed on UK…